 Anyone can apply for Recognition of Prior Learning.
 But to have the best chance of obtaining a qualification without study, you’ll want to look at qualifications that match your experience.
 The more experience you have in an area, the higher qualification you’ll be eligible for.
 For example, a business manager with 10 years of experience is more likely to receive a graduate diploma in leadership than someone who has been working as an office administrator for 3 years.

-We offer a FREE RPL assessment to determine whether you qualify for qualifications:
+We offer a FREE RPL assessment to determine whether you qualify for the qualifications:

 There are so many reasons to consider undertaking the process and applying for Recognition of Prior Learning.
 Not only can it significantly reduce your time spent studying a course but it can also allow you to become eligible for courses you may not have the previous formal qualifications needed to meet the criteria.
 As a general rule, if you’ve undertaken a formal course, the AQF has created a guide that Registered Training Organisations can use to decide how much of your RPL course credit can count towards a qualification